-This resource is taken from the “False Love: Overcoming Sexual Sin from Pornography to Adultery” seminar (RSVP links are included at the end of this post).
+This resource is taken from the “False Love: Overcoming Sexual Sin from Pornography to Adultery” seminar.

 If you’re question is, “What is the easy way to end a relationship that should have never started, but has become emotionally connected and/or sexually active?”
 The simple answer is, “There is not an easy way.”